The Cost-of-Living Refund incorporates key modernizations to the current EITC by:

 Expanding the definition of work to include caregivers and students, to help families and individuals take care of one another, acquire skills, and still get ahead

-Making the EITC user-friendly by providing the option to receive the credit monthly and through automatic filing, simplifying the complexity of the federal EITC and making the benefit more predictable and easier to understand
+Making the EITC user-friendly by providing the option to receive the credit monthly and through automatic filing, simplifying the complexity of the EITC and making the benefit more predictable and easier to understand

 “Supporting family caregivers through the EITC,” Caring Across Generations, 2019.